 Are you or a loved one guilty of climbing straight out of the shower and immediately reaching for the hairdryer?
 That’s a hazard right there.

-Perform regular checks on appliances and if they appear damaged, are hot to touch or trip the power, switch off the electricity and remove them from use permanently or until an electrician can investigate.
+Switch off the electricity and remove them from use permanently or until a licensed or registered electrician can investigate.

 2. Old Electrical Wiring